Azure/azure-iot-sdk-python/azure-iot-device/README.md

 | Python 3.5.3+  | **YES**          | **YES**         |
 | Python 2.7     | NO               | **YES**         |

-**NOTICE: THIS IS THE FINAL RELEASE FOR PYTHON 2.7 and PYTHON 3.5**
+**NOTICE: THIS IS THE FINAL RELEASE WITH SUPPORT FOR PYTHON 2.7 and PYTHON 3.5**

 ## Installation